insure logo

 Powered by:

-How location in Louisiana impacts car insurance rates
+How where you live in Louisiana affects car insurance rates

 “States that have a higher rate of severe weather that damages cars or helps cause accidents will typically have higher rates,” says Gao.